W1zp/CSE-231/README.md

 # from begineer to real world situation based.
 This class helped expanded my list
 # of skills and proficiency in Python.
 #
+# Feels free to message me if you have any questions.
+#